cortex-js/cortexjs.io/src/_pages/mathlive-guide-static.md

 When a math formula is displayed as a static element using `renderMathInDocument()`, the formula is transformed into some static markup.
-As a result, only the markup content can be selected, not the underlying LaTex formula.
+As a result, only the markup content can be selected, not the underlying LaTeX formula.
 Selection of a portion of the formula may also lead to unexpected results.

-If preserving the ability to select a formula is important, consider using a read-only mathfield.
+If preserving the ability to select a formula is important, consider using a read-only mathfield instead.

 **To create a read-only mathfield**, add the `read-only` attribute to a `<mathfield>` element.